|Keith Allman||Loomis, Sayles & Company|

-Barry Hart is of counsel with K&L Gates law firm, having served previously as a partner in the Tax Practice Group in the Washington, D.C. office of Winston & Strawn.
-An important part of his tax practice includes the representation of U.S. and foreign multinational corporations and tax-exempt organizations.
-Mr. Hart's tax practice involving U.S. and foreign multinational corporations, tax-exempt organizations and high net worth individuals has spanned thirty (30) years, and includes: (i) personal and corporate tax planning, (ii) Internal Revenue Service ("IRS") audit defense, (iii) tax planning for reorganizations of multi-entity groups including for-profit and non-profit affiliates, including transfer pricing with respect to transactions among members of such groups, and (iv) IRS determination and private letter rulings practice before the IRS National Office.
+Barry Hart is of counsel with K&L Gates law firm, having served previously as a partner in the Washington, D.C. office of Winston & Strawn.
+An important part of his practice includes the representation of U.S. and foreign multinational corporations and tax-exempt organizations.
+Mr. Hart's practice involving U.S. and foreign multinational corporations, tax-exempt organizations and high net worth individuals has spanned 30 years, and includes: (i) personal and corporate tax planning, (ii) Internal Revenue Service ("IRS") audit defense, (iii) tax planning for reorganizations of multi-entity groups including for-profit and non-profit affiliates, including transfer pricing with respect to transactions among members of such groups, and (iv) IRS determination and private letter rulings practice before the IRS National Office.

 Mr. Hart is a member in good standing of the District of Columbia bar, and the American Bar Association, Section on Taxation.
 He has been a lecturer at the NHLA Taxation Program, the World Trade Institute, Georgetown University (Graduate Tax Program), the International Law Institute, and the International Development Law Organization.
 He also is a member of the Board of Advisors, Journal of Tax-Exempt Organizations.
 Mr. Hart's pro bono activities include representation of the International Development Law Organization, Orphan Foundation of America, the KIMA Charter School, and Relief International.

 Mr. Hart's clients include National Geographic Society, Citigroup Foundation, The Nobel Foundation, Koc University (Istanbul, Turkey), Federation of Tax Administrators, North American Securities Administrators Association, the Rock and Roll Hall of Fame, Sustainability Accounting Standards Board, ACCION International, Carnegie Mellon University, the Sempra Energy Foundation, Capital One Foundation, O.I.P.C-Interpol and New York Stock Exchange Group.

 Mr. Hart received his BA from Dartmouth College in 1970, a JD from George Washington University’s National Law Center in 1973; and an LLM in Taxation from New York University in 1976.
 He is married and has three children.